hzn6426/easy-work/docs/WIKI.md

 Corresponding policies can be set in the process definition through the `policy(WorkExecutePolicy)` method.

 There are several types of `WorkExecutePolicy` available:
-- `FAST_FAIL` When a work unit fails to execute (with a status of `FAILED`), stop the execution  and return the failure result
+- `FAST_FAIL` When a work unit fails to execute (with a status of `FAILED`), stop the execution  and return the failure result, return all result if not have any FAIL
-- `FAST_FAIL_EXCEPTION` When a work unit fails to execute and the `error` field information is not `NULL`, stop the execution  and return the failure result. `default` policy
+- `FAST_FAIL_EXCEPTION` When a work unit fails to execute and the `error` field information is not `NULL`, stop the execution  and return the failure result, return all result if not have any FAIL `default` policy
 - `FAST_SUCCESS` When a work unit is successfully executed (with the status of `Completed`), stop the execution  and return the result of the success.
 - `FAST_ALL` Execute all work units, regardless of any `exception` information
 - `FAST_ALL_SUCCESS` Execute all work units and return all successful results.
-Currently only effective for `ParalllelFlow`, equivalent to `FAST_ALL` for other flows.`
 - `FAST_EXCEPTION` When a work unit executes an `exception`, stop the execution  and throw the `exception`.

 # Define a WorkFlow